kairosity/mp3-snapathon/README.md

 until after the week of that competition.
 Otherwise you would know what photo was winning and vote for it to win points.
 The code is structured so that the voted for photos are only shown in user profiles when their specific competition has ended.
+- For the same reason, the photo view page of images currently being voted on, will not display the image's points / votes tally until after the awards are distributed.
 </details>